-I finally had my hands on the Anastasia Beverly Hills Norvina Eyeshadow Palette and I totally understand why the Internet is so obsessed with it.
+I finally had my hands on the ABH Norvina Eyeshadow Palette and I totally understand why the Internet is so obsessed with it.

 There is an unwritten rule among makeup collectors: no matter how big or small your stash is, you must have one of the cult Anastasia Beverly Hills eyeshadow palettes in it.
 Personally, I own (and use!) them all because the formula is too buttery and pigmented that I can’t get enough of them.